Food

 Food Safety Training

-Current food legislation requires all workers in a food environment to have adequate food safety "skills and knowledge" for their tasks of employment.
-This is to assist them in understanding their legal obligation when handling food.
+Current food legislation requires all workers in the food industry to have adequate food safety "skills and knowledge" for their tasks of employment.
+Anyone who handles unpackaged, potentially hazardous, ready-to-eat food should have completed a food safety training course and have appropriate skills and knowledge of food safety and hygiene for their duties.
+This is to ensure that food is of a high quality and assist them in understanding their legal obligations.
 Skills and Knowledge are usually assessed when the business is inspected by Council’s Environmental Health Officers.
 Additionally, a person assigned as a Food Safety Supervisor is required.

 Food Safety Supervisor (FSS) requirements